maxigimenez/react-web-component/README.md

 # React Web Component

+**Disclaimer: I don't recommend to use this code for production widgets, this is was made for testing purpose**

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The purpose of this repository is to have a simple boilerplate to create [web-components](https://www.webcomponents.org/) using React.